jyasskin/advent-of-code/2019/README.md

 I had also been trying to avoid reading the input into a single string, which was premature optimization. `.split()` is still not the right way to split into lines, though...

+## Day 7

+Over 1.5 hours.

+Missed that phases were used exactly once...

+Threads!
+That took a long time.